 - Get Involved with a Regional Alumni Group

 You choose the level of involvement in one of our regional alumni chapters or clubs that fits best with your schedule—show your support by attending events and networking with other alumni.
-Or get more involved by helping organize an event, serving on a committee, or representing your alumni chapter or club at the annual Alumni Leader Conference held on campus.
+Or get more involved by helping organize an event, serving on a committee, or representing your alumni chapter or club at the annual Alumni Leaders Conference held on campus.

-- Hire Truman Interns & Graduates
+- Hire Truman Graduates/Offer Internship Opportunities

 You know the quality of a Truman degree, and our Career Center can help maximize your recruitment efforts by pairing you up with interns and graduates whose talents and interests match your employment needs.